marabesi/smelly-test/vscode/README.md

 ## How?

 Smelly works automatically whenever a javascript/typescript test is opened.
 The extension detects files that have **test** or **spec** in their name.
 The video above depicts the smells being detected when the file is opened.

 ## Features

-- server side javascript/typescript
+- server-side javascript/typescript
   - Identify **if** statements in the test code
   - Identify **for of** loops in the test code
   - Identify **setTimeout** in the test code
+  - detect console logs as a reference to the loudmouth
-- client side javascript/typescript
+- client-side javascript/typescript
   - jsx/tsx
     - Identify **if** statements in the test code
     - Identify **for of** loops in the test code